Coronavirus (COVID-19) Business Grant Subsidy Allowance

-The EU state aid rules no longer apply to subsidies granted in the UK following the end of the transition period, which ended on 31 December 2020.
+The EU State Aid rules no longer apply to subsidies granted in the UK following the end of the transition period, which ended on 31 December 2020.
+This does not impact the limited circumstances in which State Aid rules still apply under the Withdrawal Agreement, specifically Article 10 of the Northern Ireland Protocol.
+However, in most cases this will not apply.

 COVID-19 Business Grant Allowance